-Priority informs shoppers up front about the current state of bicycle manufacture (Most bicycles are selling out before they’re produced!), so if you decide you can’t live without this model, you’re going to have to practice the Zen of patience.
-Shoppers will be won over by this bike’s low maintenance promise if the price tag doesn’t do the job.
+Priority informs shoppers upfront about the current state of bicycle manufacture (Most bicycles are selling out before they’re produced!), so if you decide you can’t live without this model, you’ll have to practice the Zen of patience.
+This bike’s low maintenance promise will win over shoppers if the price tag doesn’t work.

 Read more: Best Belt-Drive Bikes

-Pick a surface and the Apollo Gravel will be a standout, delivering stability on loose surfaces and rugged terrains.
+Pick a surface, and the Apollo Gravel will stand out, delivering stability on loose surfaces and rugged terrains.
 Enjoy responsive shifting and all-season, all-conditions braking.
-Just getting into gravel riding but you also need a ride that will handle your daily work commute?
+Just getting into gravel riding, but you also need a ride that will handle your daily work commute?
 This is it.

 “It simply works each time you hop on,” notes an Insider reviewer who credits this ride’s ability to shine in all weather like a champion.
-The Apollo easily performs on myriad surfaces and while it may be pricier than competitor commuter bikes, can you name one that sets you free on gravel when you don’t have to be at the office?
-Compatible with wider tires for rough terrain, this low maintenance bike is a winner.
+The Apollo efficiently performs on myriad surfaces, and while it may be pricier than competitor commuter bikes, can you name one that sets you free on gravel when you don’t have to be at the office?
+Compatible with wider tires for rough terrain, this low-maintenance bike is a winner.